What is email outreach?

 The key is matching your message to what the recipient actually cares about.
 Generic value propositions get ignored.
 Specific, relevant messages get replies.

-The right tools make outreach scalable without sacrificing relevance.
+Personalization at scale requires a data infrastructure that does the research for you.
+The right tools make email outreach scalable without sacrificing relevance.
 You need three categories of software: data platforms to build accurate lists, engagement platforms to send and track emails, and CRM integration to sync activity with your system of record.

 B2B data platforms provide verified contact information and account intelligence.
 These tools give you direct dials, email addresses, and context about the companies and people you're targeting.
 Without accurate data, even the best email copy fails because it never reaches the right person.